SentinelX101/discourse-mumble/README.md

 Then go to Admin > Plugins and choose Mumble settings:
 - *mumble_interval*: the interval between information refreshes
 - *mumble_cvp*: the URL to the [Channel Viewer Protocol][cvp] service
-- *mumble_xml*: whether the URL to the CVP service is for XML, otherwise will use JSON
 - *mumble_show_empty_channels*: whether to display empty channels

 [plugin]: https://meta.discourse.org/t/install-a-plugin/19157